A Non-Metric Approach to Space, Time and Gravitation: Equations of evolution

 On the other hand, postulate (2) ensures that the weak equivalence principle (WEP) is fulfilled (i.e., that test particles' trajectories do not depend on the particles' internal composition).
 The sum of the WEP, LLI and LPI is called the Einstein equivalence principle (EEP); every metric theory of gravity satisfies the EEP [1].
 The proposition that every consistent theory which satisfies the WEP also satisfies the EEP is called Schiff's conjecture (SC) [1].
 Thus SC continues to hold for any theory consistent with the above postulates.

-From equation (2.18) we see that how the scale of the FHSs varies from event to event is given by the scale factor ${\bar F}_t{\equiv}{\bar N}_tct$.
+From equation (2.15), we see that how the scale of the FHSs varies from event to event is given by the scale factor ${\bar F}_t{\equiv}{\bar N}_tct$.
 One may interpret this scale factor as resulting from a position-dependent transformation of length units.
-Because any dependence on scale of physical laws should be experimentally determined only by the variation with position of dimensionless numbers, we are free to {\em define} as constants physical constants that cannot be related to other such constants by dimensionless numbers (see e.g. [5]).
-Thus, by definition the velocity of light $c$ in vacuum and Planck's constant ${\hbar}$ are constants, i.e., independent of ${\bar F}_t$.
-But when writing down line elements describing the geometry of space-time, some set of units are implicitly assumed used.
+Because any dependence on scale of physical laws should be experimentally determined only by the variation with position of dimensionless numbers, we are free to {\em define} as constants physical constants that cannot be related to other such constants by dimensionless numbers (see, e.g., [5]).
+Thus, by definition, the speed of light $c$ in vacuum and Planck's constant ${\hbar}$ are constants, i.e., independent of ${\bar F}_t$.
+Moreover, since the EEP must be satisfied, the elementary charge $e$ must also be a constant, ensuring that the fine structure constant does not vary in quasi-metric space-time.
+Now, when writing down line elements describing the geometry of space-time, some set of units is implicitly assumed used.
 Usually one does not separate between units defined from purely non-gravitational systems and other types of units.
 However, this must be done if one wants to describe position-dependent scale changes between non-gravitational and gravitational systems.

 We are thus led to the notion that any fixed ``atomic'' units, i.e., units operationally defined by means of non-gravitational forces only, may be considered as formally variable throughout space-time; this applies both to ${\overline{\cal M}}$ and to ${\overline{\cal N}}$.
-That $c$ and ${\hbar}$ are not formally variable by definition implies that the variation of length and time units are similar and inverse to that of energy (or mass) units.
+That $c$ and ${\hbar}$ are not formally variable by definition, implies that the formal variation of length and time units are similar and inverse to that of energy (or mass) units.
+Besides, since $e$ is not formally variable, there is no formal variation of charge units.
 One may expect that the formally variable units should represent scale changes between non-gravitational and gravitational systems, where said scale changes should be found from a theory of gravity.